 - Start with basic restrictions like ‘=’ or the sum of numbers.
 Try placing dominoes with the same denominations to satisfy the ‘=’ restriction.
 That will help in minimizing the pips you have to adjust.

-- Moreover, 0 or 1 conditions are easiest to place as there are limited number of pips that will satisfy these conditions.
+- Moreover, 0 or 1 conditions are easiest to place as there are a limited number of pips that will satisfy these conditions.

 - While it is important to see where pips fit, it is most important to know where certain pips won’t fit.
-That makes it easy for you eliminate the number of pips you have to fit.
+That makes it easy for you to eliminate the number of pips you have to fit.

 NYT Pips puzzles used to be simpler and easier to solve before, but the games have become difficult over the years.
-We update this page every day with Pips easy, medium, and hard hints and answers, so bookmark this page and return to Beebom Puzzles for the latest solutions.
+We update this page every day with Pips easy, medium, and hard hints and answers, so bookmark this page and return to Beebom Puzzle for the latest solutions.

 To be good at NYT Pips, learn the number and color rules first, then lock in obvious domino placements and use elimination for tougher spots.
 Daily practice builds pattern recognition, and a Pips Solver can help with hints or solution checks when puzzles get tricky.